Creative Acadiana: Documenting Your Work for Your Portfolio

 SOME NOTES FOR PARTICIPANTS

-These are also stand-alone sessions.
+These are stand-alone sessions.
 Makemade will provide an equipment list and a comparable equipment package will be available to hire from AOC Media.
 To hire equipment from AOC you will need to be a member.
 They are offering participants of these sessions membership at the student rate.
 You may sign up for AOC Membership here: https://www.aocinc.org/join (this is not mandatory).

 Date & Time